 - Oops!Something went wrong.Please try again later.

-The company's upcoming dividend is US$0.35 a share, following on from the last 12 months, when the company distributed a total of US$1.39 per share to shareholders.
-Based on the last year's worth of payments, Intel stock has a trailing yield of around 2.6% on the current share price of $53.72.
-Dividends are an important source of income to many shareholders, but the health of the business is crucial to maintaining those dividends.
-So we need to investigate whether Intel can afford its dividend, and if the dividend could grow.
+Intel's upcoming dividend is US$0.35 a share, following on from the last 12 months, when the company distributed a total of US$1.32 per share to shareholders.
+Based on the last year's worth of payments, Intel has a trailing yield of 2.4% on the current stock price of $55.51.
+Dividends are a major contributor to investment returns for long term holders, but only if the dividend continues to be paid.
+As a result, readers should always check whether Intel has been able to grow its dividends, or if the dividend might be cut.

-Dividends are typically paid out of company income, so if a company pays out more than it earned, its dividend is usually at a higher risk of being cut.
-Fortunately Intel's payout ratio is modest, at just 30% of profit.
-A useful secondary check can be to evaluate whether Intel generated enough free cash flow to afford its dividend.
-Fortunately, it paid out only 34% of its free cash flow in the past year.
+Dividends are usually paid out of company profits, so if a company pays out more than it earned then its dividend is usually at greater risk of being cut.
+Intel paid out a comfortable 27% of its profit last year.
+Yet cash flow is typically more important than profit for assessing dividend sustainability, so we should always check if the company generated enough cash to afford its dividend.
+Fortunately, it paid out only 27% of its free cash flow in the past year.

 Have Earnings And Dividends Been Growing?

-Has Intel got what it takes to maintain its dividend payments?
+Is Intel worth buying for its dividend?
 Intel has been growing earnings at a rapid rate, and has a conservatively low payout ratio, implying that it is reinvesting heavily in its business; a sterling combination.
-It's a promising combination that should mark this company worthy of closer attention.
+Intel looks solid on this analysis overall, and we'd definitely consider investigating it more closely.

 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.